Many-body localization and the area law in two dimensions: Discussion

-\subsection{Discussion}
+Next, we turn to the case of quasiperiodic disorder.
+The results are summarized in Fig.~\ref{fig:quasi}, which is analogous to Figs.~\ref{fig:ent} and \ref{fig:ent2}.
+While the data hint towards an area law for large disorder strength $\Delta$ (see also \cite{arxiv.2108.08268,arxiv.2204.05198}), it was not feasible numerically to address the transition into the ergodic phase.
+We observe that a comparable disorder strength leads to a significantly larger entanglement entropy.

+\section{Discussion}

 Our findings provide further evidence for many-body localization of systems in higher than one dimension.
-In particular, we studied the behavior of the entanglement entropy as the two-dimensional limit is approached and established a rigorous area law scaling as $L_2$ is increased at fixed $L_1>L_2$.
-We employed an accurate tensor-network based method that circumvents most of the criticism applicable to other approaches such as weak coupling expansions or approximate effective representations like the $\ell$-bit picture, which are very powerful but hard to converge in two dimensions.
-It is often argued that ultimately many-body localization is unstable in higher than one dimension, which can can now be further refuted due to our findings.
+In particular, we studied the behavior of the entanglement entropy as the two-dimensional limit is approached and found an area law scaling as $L_2$ is increased at fixed $L_1>L_2$.
+We employed an accurate tensor-network based method that circumvents most of the criticism applicable to other approaches such as weak coupling expansions or approximate effective representations like the $\ell$-bit picture, which are very powerful but hard to converge in two dimensions \cite{Chertkov2021}.
+It is often argued that ultimately, many-body localization is unstable in higher than one dimension, and we believe that our data can contribute to this discussion.

-The area law in localized systems renders them an ideal playground for a tensor-network approach whose accuracy and complexity grows with the amount of entanglement in the system.
-However, the numerical effort is still substantial, since the complexity to capture an area-law in two dimensions roughly corresponds to the one of a volume law in 1d.
-On the other hand, the amount of entanglement decreases with the strength of the disorder, and a `sweet spot' can be found trading disorder strength for system size.
-By exploring the scaling with respect to system size at this sweet spot, we can extrapolate a finite critical disorder strength where the transition to the ergodic phase occurs and as a consequence rigorously establish many-body localization in two dimensions.
+The area law in localized systems renders them an ideal playground for a tensor-network approach, the accuracy and complexity of which grow with the amount of entanglement in the system.
+However, the numerical effort is still substantial, since the complexity to capture an arealaw in two dimensions roughly corresponds to the one of a volume law in one dimension.
+On the other hand, the amount of entanglement decreases with the strength of the disorder, and a \enquote{sweet spot} can be found trading disorder strength for system size in the quenched case.
+By exploring the scaling with respect to system size at this sweet spot, we can extrapolate a finite critical disorder strength where the transition to the ergodic phase occurs.